History of the Jefferson Awards Foundation

 Recognizing Pittsburgh's volunteers

 The Jefferson Awards are presented on two levels: national and local.
-Past Jefferson Awards recipients on the national level include Oprah Winfrey, Peyton Manning, Bill Gates, Condoleezza Rice, Faith Hill, Lance Armstrong, and Gen. Colin Powell.
+Past Jefferson Awards recipients on the national level include Oprah Winfrey, Peyton Manning, Bill Gates, Condoleezza Rice, Faith Hill and Gen. Colin Powell.

 Partners in the cause

-Because of their commitment to volunteerism, Highmark, BNY Mellon, The Pittsburgh Foundation and The Heinz Endowments have joined the Post-Gazette in this valuable program.
-This year, community representatives will choose 50 Jefferson Award winners from among those nominated.
-Each will be highlighted in a newspaper ad and honored at an elegant reception at which they will receive the bronze Jefferson Award medallion, commissioned by the Franklin Mint.
+Because of their commitment to volunteerism, Highmark and BNY Mellon have joined the Post-Gazette in this valuable program.
+This year, community representatives will choose approximately 50 Jefferson Award winners from among those nominated.
+Each will be highlighted in a newspaper ad and honored at an elegant reception at which they will receive the bronze Jefferson Award medallion.